 This class is held in our large classroom measuring over 1000 square feet to ensure social distancing.
-This class requires face masks and is limited to 8 participants.
+This class requires face masks.

 If you want to adjust and process your images, Adobe Photoshop is great software.
 But it is a big program that can be overwhelming.
 This class will cover the basics to get you started and give you a foundation to grow from.
 Your camera settings are only the first half of exposure.
 How you develop an image is the rest.
 Learn how to get the most out of your digital images using Adobe Photoshop, a digital darkroom.